 Shayla Oakes is a cross-site moderator for Health Union.
 She formerly worked as a Pediatric Nurse and has over 14 years of healthcare experience.
 Recently, she decided to turn in her stethoscope and spend more time at home with her children.
 However, Shayla is excited to continue educating and encouraging others who suffer from various illnesses.
 She resides on the Gulf Coast with her husband and two children.
 In her free time, you will find her out on the water fishing.
 She calls it her, “happy place.”

-Lawrence Ogunkua, M.Ed., MSHI is Associate Director at Health Union where he blends his backgrounds in clinical research, human services, and public health, to help foster engagement within Health Union’s online patient communities.
-Lawrence has worked for several years in family centered care as a social and behavioral science reseracher with emphasis in increasing awareness about the signs of suicide ideation/threat.
-With dual Master’s degrees in Health Informatics, and Organizational Development, Lawrence will help community members connect and interface with new resources and perspectives that are inclusive of patient needs.
+Lawrence Ogunkua, M.Ed., MSHI is Associate Director at Health Union, where he blends his backgrounds in clinical research, human services, and public health, to help foster engagement within Health Union’s online patient communities.
+Lawrence has worked for several years in family-centered care as a social and behavioral science researcher with an emphasis in increasing awareness about the signs of suicide ideation/threat.
+With dual Master’s degrees in Health Informatics and Organizational Development, Lawrence will help community members connect and interface with new resources and perspectives that are inclusive of patient needs.

 Graceann Palmarella, MPH is Associate Director of Community Development at Health Union where she works to build strong and meaningful relationships to foster thriving communities.
 Before joining Health Union, Graceann worked in the academic setting in programming and communications to connect students, faculty, and community members around public health engagement.
 She is excited to work in a position where she can bring people together around informative and engaging content.